Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

-\if 0 \footnote{\dcp{I think we should drop this FN. it doesn't fit into temporal or spatial problems, and we don't address it. could mention in conclusion of paper instead.} Current ridesharing platforms are also susceptible to driver collusion, where drivers find a way to coordinate in order to reduce supply and increase prices--- turning off their apps and waiting for prices to increase.
-See \url{http://www.wsoctv.com/news/9-investigates/wednesday-9-investigates-factors-affecting-ubers-surge-pricing/286958015} (accessed July 22, 2017) as well as social media posts teaching riders how to do this \url{https://www.reddit.com/r/uberdrivers/comments/2dd171/driver_driven_surge_pricing/}.} \fi
+These pricing problems undercut the mission of reliable transport, with even high willingness-to-pay riders unable to get access to reliable service for certain trips, such as trips leaving the stadium before a game ends, and trips going to a quiet suburb.
+These kinds of mispricing also makes it difficult to accommodate drivers' idiosyncratic preferences, for example over locations, since such features are used extensively by drivers to strategize for better earnings~\citep{destinationFilterDrop}.
+This can also lead to inequity, with demonstrated learning effects leading to differences in drivers' long-run earnings (e.g. a gender gap in driver hourly earnings~\citep{cook2018gender}), with potential consequences around driver churn from the platform.

-These kinds of mis-pricing undercut the mission of reliable transport, with even high willingness-to-pay riders unable to get access to reliable service for certain trips, such as trips leaving the stadium before a game ends, and trips going to a quiet suburb.\footnote{A related consideration is that these opportunities for strategic behavior make it very difficult for platforms to introduce additional mechanisms to accomodate idiosyncratic driver preferences, for example over location.
-Rather, these mechanisms are used as tools for strategic behavior by drivrs. \url{https://www.uber.com/blog/180-days-of-change-more-flexibility-and-choice/}, visited September 1, 2018; \url{https://therideshareguy.com/uber-drops-destination-filters-back-to-2-trips-per-day/}, visited September 1, 2018.} This can also lead to inequity, with demonstrated learning effects leading to differences in long-run earnings (e.g. a gender gap in driver hourly earnings~\cite{cook2018gender}), with potential consequences around driver churn from the platform.
-The imposition of cancellation penalties on drivers does not solve these problems, since drivers can always go offline, or choose not to participate in the platform from certain locations or times.$^{\ref{fn:turn_off_phone}}$
+Simple fixes by limiting dispatching transparency or drivers' flexibility are not fully effective.
+For example, when a platform hides trip destinations before the pick-up, experienced drivers will call riders to ask about trip details, and cancel those trips that are not worthwhile~\citep{cook2018gender}.
+Nor does the imposition of penalties on drivers solve these problems, since drivers may decide to go offline, or choose not to participate in the platform from certain locations or times.